egedebruin/Trackscape/README.md

 **Description**

 This product aims to assist hosts of Escape Rooms in the process of observing players during an Escape Room game.
-It intents to give a clear overview of the current situation of the game.
+It intends to give a clear overview of the current situation of the game.

 **Instructions for OpenCV**